 The distinguished German surname Grable is derived from the Old High German "graban," meaning "to dig."
 The name was originally used to indicate "a digger of graves or ditches."

 , where in ancient times the Graber family played a significant role within the region's

 society.
-The name Grabner became prominent in local
+The name Grabner became prominent in

 affairs and often intermarried with other distinguished families, some of whom played important roles in the territorial conflicts of the period.